vpisarev/ficus/doc/ficustut.md

         ]
     ```

-    Just like in the case of functions, it will be parsed as `mymatrix; [i, j]`, where the first expression returns the matrix `mymatrix` and the second one constructs 2-element vector `[x, y]`.
+    Just like in the case of functions, it will be parsed as `mymatrix; [i, j]`, where the first expression returns the matrix `mymatrix` and the second one constructs 2-element list `[x, y]`.
 Compiler will point to this issue as well.
 Put `[` to the same line of code and the problem is gone:

     ```
     mymatrix[